RobbyBigwood/ExampleProject2Parser/ReadMe.md

 1. Read a text file containing lexemes and their corresponding token types (one pair per line).
 2. Converts that input into an arrayList of `Token` objects.
-3. Uses unit testing to validate the correctness of your implementation.
+3. Uses unit testing to validate the correctness of my implementation.
 ```
 proj2/
  ├── Token.java